1Thessalonians 5:12-13

 Note that in this passage Paul gives us a model to imitate when we admonish.
 In verse 31 Paul clearly demonstrates a spirit of humility ("with tears") Paul was not unsympathetic, mean-spirited, or callous with them, and neither should we be when we are called to admonish one another.

-admonishing is a ministry calling for much warmth and closeness.
+Richards adds that…admonishing is a ministry calling for much warmth and closeness.
 There is no hint of a distant judgmentalism or of criticism launched from some height of supposed superiority.
 Paul's admonitions were stimulated by a deep love for young believers.
 His love was so deep that his admonitions were often accompanied by tears.
 Paul does not see admonition as an exclusive prerogative of leaders.
-The members of the body of Christ at Rome were "competent to instruct [admonish] one another" (see note Romans 15:14), and all believers are called to exercise this ministry with one another (see note Colossians 3:16).
+The members of the body of Christ at Rome were "competent to instruct [admonish] one another" (Ro 15:14-note), and all believers are called to exercise this ministry with one another (Col 3:16-note).
 When we love our brothers and sisters and have a genuine concern for their well-being, we can hardly hesitate to encourage them to live godly lives and thus bring glory to the Lord."
 (Richards, L O: Expository Dictionary of Bible Words: Regency)

 Paul exhorted the Colossian saints to